FortinetCloudCSE/azure-202-advanced/content/4_Chapter-Four/4_4-bgp-routing-intent.md

 weight: 4
 ---

-In task four, the student will configure BGP on the FortiGates and enable Routing Intent from the Azure hub portal.
+In this task configure BGP on the FortiGates and enable Routing Intent from the Azure portal.

 ### Configure BGP